Frequently Asked Questions

 Yes, this is possible when choosing the flexible travel option.

-C.16 Can I travel in a group, even though I am awarded as an individual?
+C.16 Can I travel in a group, even though I am selected as an individual?

-When choosing the flexible travel option, you are free to travel in a group, as well as change groups and even direction at any point during your trip.
+When choosing the flexible travel option, you are free to travel in a group, as well as change groups and even direction at any point during your travel.

 C.17 Should I book the travel passes myself?